ON THIS PAGE: You will learn about the different ways doctors use to treat people with this condition. Use the menu to see other pages.

 Recovery from amyloidosis is not always possible.
 If the disease cannot be cured or controlled, it may be called advanced or terminal.

-This diagnosis is stressful, and advanced disease is difficult to discuss for many people.
+This diagnosis is stressful, and advanced disease is difficult to discuss for some people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
-Making sure a person is physically comfortable and free from pain is extremely important.
+The health care team has special skills, experience, and knowledge to support patients and their families.
+Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.

-Patients who have advanced disease and who are expected to live less than six months may want to consider a type of palliative care called hospice care.
+Patients who have advanced disease and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Learn more about advanced care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

-The next section in this guide is About Clinical Trials, and it offers more information about research studies that are focused on finding better ways to care for people with amyloidosis.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is About Clinical Trials.
+It offers more information about research studies that are focused on finding better ways to care for people with amyloidosis.
+Use the menu to choose a different section to read in this guide.